 Typically, yes, you need at least one primary ID to cash a check.
 The most common types of primary government-issued IDs include a passport or a driver’s license.

-In some places, two secondary IDs such as an employment ID and a student ID can take the place of the primary IDs.
+In some places, two secondary IDs, such as an employment ID and a student ID, can take the place of the primary IDs.
 These requirements are there for your own good.
 This way, nobody else can cash your check.

 Of course, there may be moments of emergency when you need to get your cash but do not have the required ID.
-In those cases, check to cash with no ID required is also possible at some places.
+In those cases, a check to cash with no ID required is also possible at some places.

 What are Acceptable Forms of ID to Cash a Check?

 Before we even get into the facts of cashing a check without an ID, you should first look at some acceptable ID forms to cash a check.
 As mentioned earlier, most establishments will require primary IDs, while others are okay with secondary IDs.

 Here are some acceptable forms of ID to cash a check: